jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 The number of transactions for all tests with 0.5 seconds think time was between 59177 and 59476 transactions, which is fairly close to the estimate.

-The estimate f 60,000 did not account for any overhead, and so was optimistic.
+The estimate of 60,000 did not account for any overhead, and so was optimistic.
 It was not expected that 60k transactions would be reached.

 At this rate, there are ~ 100 transactions per second being performed on the database.